Polsonby/cccd-migrator/README.md

 The CLI will:

+ - terminate existing connections on the `destination` database
  - drop the existing `destination` database
- - create an empty `destination` database with the same name
+ - create an empty `destination` database with the same name and owner
  - produce plain text dump files from the `source` database
- - apply those dump files to the empty database
+ - apply those dump files to the empty `destination` database

 Recreate destination database using source database:
 ```bash
 $ bin/migrate rds --sync -ym
 ```

-## Setup
+## S3 setup
-In order for the CLI to function as intended several setup steps are required
+In order for the CLI's s3 synchronization to work several setup steps are required.

 ### Destination (live-1) s3 bucket IAM user policy.